-The Ultimate Guide To Buying A New Construction Home In 2022
+2024's Step-by-Step Guide to Buying a New Construction Home

 Have you been cruising real estate listings online and been disappointed by what you find?
 It can be hard to settle on an older home when you have to settle for another person’s choices: floors, kitchen, carpets, bathrooms, and colors.
 Making a previously owned home feel like “yours” may feel daunting.
 You don’t have to settle for anything less than your dream home.
 You have options for buying a new construction home at every price point.
 There is truly something for everyone nowadays when building a new home.

 We’ll break down the options and process for buying a new home, and you can determine if this is the right choice for you.
 At Felix, we help people find the right new construction home (or existing home) for their budget, lifestyle, and location.
 Read on to understand the home buying process when it comes to new construction homes.

 What Are The Types Of New Construction Homes?

 Your first step in the new construction home purchase process is deciding on the type of home that is right for you.
 The type of new construction will dictate your budget, timeline, and level of selections in constructing a new home.
 Here are the types of new construction homes.